 We’ve made two music videos, the first on location at Three Cliffs Bay in Wales, the second, for the track Duck Down, in Shunt – a dank labyrinth of railway-arches-turned-arts-space, entered via a portal in London Bridge station.
 For some reason, both feature masks.

 Now at the helm of Karamel, we run a venue/restaurant.
 A fabulous space with fantastic acoustics, and a late licence.
-We’ve won two Time Out ‘Love London’ awards, and serve “some of the best vegan food London has to offer” (The Guardian), including our flagship Sunday Roast.
+We’ve won two Time Out ‘Love London’ awards, and serve “some of the best vegan food London has to offer” (The Guardian), especially our Sunday Roast.
 A vegan republic with revolving shows, where no two nights are the same, and anything can happen ….

 You might even catch a Luminous Frenzy gig …